yzhen-li/CAMEL-CheatSheet/python-cs.md

 ## python continuous integration tools

-used for packaging and testing and publishing python package.
+used for packaging and testing and publishing python package. check [this](https://docs.python-guide.org/scenarios/ci/) for some details.

 ### local
 1. tox